otrv4/otrv4/otrv4.md

   * Ratchet the ECDH keys.
 See "Ratcheting the ECDH keys" section.
   * Ratchet the DH keys.
 See "Ratcheting the DH keys" section.
   * Derive new set of keys `R[i], Cs[i][j], Cr[i][j]`:
+  * If chain keys and message encryption keys exist from the previous ratchet, securely delete them.

   ```
   mixed = ECDH(our_ecdh.secret, their_ecdh) || DH_shared_key